W.G. Grace was a famous nineteenth century cricketer

 1869: Grace became a Member of the Marylebone Cricket Club.

-1870: Began playing first Class cricket for Gloucestershire.
+1870: He began playing first class cricket for Gloucestershire.

 1871: W.G.
 Grace scored 2,739 runs in the season.

-1876: Scored 344 runs in one innings for the Marylebone Cricket Club.
+1876: He scored 344 runs in one innings for the Marylebone Cricket Club.

 1879: Took his medical degree and opened a Practice in Bristol but still continued to play cricket.